Couvade Syndrome: Sympathy Pregnancy in Men

 Is there a cure?

 Symptoms are only alleviated by one thing: the birth of the child.
+Sorry guys.

 How prevalent is Couvade Syndrome?

 There are two schools of thought here.
 Many researchers deny its existence completely.
-They attribute the appearance of symptoms to a father's nerves, eating habits, or simply changes that a pregnancy triggers in one's life.
+They attribute the appearance of symptoms to a father’s nerves, eating habits, or simply changes that pregnancy triggers in one’s life.

 Other experts claim that the condition is on the rise, especially in western industrialized nations.
 Researchers believe this rise is due to expanding and more active roles fathers are playing in both childbirth and childcare.
-Still more studies are even showing greater incidence of Couvade Syndrome in men when they are part of a couple experiencing infertility issues or if the father was adopted as a child.
+Still more studies are even showing a greater incidence of Couvade Syndrome in men when they are part of a couple experiencing infertility issues or if the father was adopted as a child.

 What can Dads do if they experience symptoms of sympathy pregnancy?

-While scientists argue the existence of sympathy pregnancy, the manifestation of symptoms and the physical discomfort caused appear quite real to men.
-Some things that Dads can do to help include:
+While scientists argue the existence of sympathy for pregnancy, the manifestation of symptoms and the physical discomfort caused appear quite real to men.

 • Becoming more involved in their partner's pregnancy